 Health & Safety Measures

-Under the Toronto Public Health – Specific Enhanced Measures our meeting and event spaces will be closed.
+Under the current provincial and public health restrictions our meeting and event spaces remain closed.

 Columbus Event Centre is committed to servicing our current and future clients.
 Although our on-site event planning and services have resumed, we are also available through telephone, email, and virtual event consultations.
 Please do not hesitate to contact us should you have questions regarding your upcoming event.
 New this year, we have added Petite Weddings and Virtual Events to the services we offer.
 We continue to accept new bookings for The Joseph D. Carrier Art Gallery, Columbus Room and Ristorante Boccaccio.
 Please note, we are not accepting new bookings for our Sala Caboto Ballroom at this time.

 With direction from the Government of Ontario, our team has worked diligently to ensure that we are ready to safely host events.
 We have implemented every possible health and safety measure in accordance with the Ministry of Health and government guidelines.
-To ensure that our clients and our staff remain safe, the following measures will apply to events taking place in 2020:
+To ensure that our clients and our staff remain safe, the following measures will apply to events taking place:

 - The use of masks and face coverings is mandatory, as required under City of Toronto bylaw no, 541-2020.
 Masks may be removed by event guests for the consumption of food and beverage while seated at tables with individuals pertaining to their social circle, or during posed photography and videography.